-The all-aluminum powerplant has four-valves-per-cylinder and free-flowing intake and exhaust systems that combine to deliver 205 horsepower at 7000 rpm.
-The strong 164 pound-feet of torque at 4500 rpm and 22/30 City/Highway EPA mileage rating are also highly competitive-a remarkable achievement considering this engine's formidable horsepower output.
+The all-aluminum 2.4-liter powerplant has four-valves-per-cylinder along with free-flowing intake and exhaust systems that combine to deliver 205 horsepower at 7000 rpm.
+The strong 164 pound-feet of torque at 4500 rpm and 20/28 (city/highway) EPA mileage rating are also highly competitive-a remarkable achievement considering this engine's formidable horsepower output.

 Despite its power output, the TSX engine is also very clean.
 With its rear-mounted exhaust layout, close-coupled catalyst and advanced Programmed Fuel Injection (PGM-FI) the TSX meets strict Tier 2-Bin 5, and Low Emission Vehicle-2 (LEV-2) standards.

 The TSX is offered with either a 6-speed close-ratio manual transmission or a 5-speed SportShift automatic.
 The manual gearbox features a lightweight magnesium alloy case and multi-cone synchronizers.
 This transmission has a light, quick action and very short shift throws.